ebarros-sysdev/Kalipso/InAppPSample/README.md

 # InAppPSample

-Sample to exemplify the use of in App Purschase.
+Sample to exemplify the use of in App Purchase.

 Please read carfully the documentation, specially the Google and Apple docs: